 Nicki begins by talking about what binding strips are and how they should be cut.
-She talks about other common bias binding that you might be familiar with and how it is made and explains why knit binding needs to be made slightly differently in order to ensure that it will not only hold up well while you are sewing it onto your garment but will hold up well over the life of the garment.
+She talks about other common bias binding that you might be familiar with and how it is made.
+She then explains why knit binding needs to be made slightly differently in order to ensure that it will hold up well not only while you are sewing it onto your garment, but also throughout the life of the garment.

 Nicki then shows how to sew the knit binding to the neckline opening of a shirt.
 She explains how to measure and know what length of strip to cut and how to stabilize the fabric before sewing, if needed, using a knit stay tape.
 She then shows how to sew the knit binding in place, explaining what stitch and machine settings to use.